 xcol

-name of the column with a categorical X variable.
+name of the column with a X variable (will be forced to be a factor/categorical variable).

 ycol